securityfirst/tent-content/contents_en/personal/protective-equipment/advanced/operating-in-warzones.md

 Damage can weaken material intended to protect from ballistic threats.

 *	**Kevlar** is a strong, synthetic material used in body armor.
-It can degrade or suffer damage which cannot be seen by the naked eye.
+It can degrade if it gets wet or sweaty, or suffer damage which cannot be seen by the naked eye.

 *	**Ceramic plates** used in body armor may break if dropped from a height.

-Ensure that any ballistic material is inspected by a trained professional before use.
+Store body armor properly and ensure a trained professional inspects it regularly.